 Different Genes is the first full-length novel from author Claire Baldry.
 I was interested in reading it as it has adoption as one of its themes.
+I hope you enjoy my Different Genes book review.

 The novel opens with a funeral scene and we meet Simon who is a stranger watching from a distance.
 He meets a male mourner and in a random conversation discovers a secret that one of the other mourners does not know.